top of page

 6. Community Stipends; modest compensation for folks teaching or facilitating a workshop

-7. Community Art Exhibits celebrating the place and people so local to the hearts of our region
+7. Kids Only Art Exhibits celebrating the creativity of our youth

 • Instagram